IMPACT / DATA & ACHIEVEMENTS

 • 6 one-week sessions on child labor prevention

-Transforming mica supply chains through transparency
+Transforming mica supply chains with transparency

 RMI members commit to the principle of supply chain transparency, recognizing that responsible sourcing begins with traceability of supply chain actors.
-Every member commits to support upstream actors – including mines, artisanal mining groups, and processing units – to adopt responsible workplace standards and progress towards safer, and more responsible labor practices.
+Every member commits to support their upstream suppliers – including mines, artisanal mining groups, and processing units – to adopt responsible workplace standards and progress towards safer, and more responsible labor practices.

 Field-level results of supply chain traceability